VIVxID/aptostat_gather/README.md

     $ sudo mkdir -p /var/apto
     $ sudo touch /var/apto/ping

-Use any editor and enter you Pingdom credentials in the following format:
+Use any editor and enter your Pingdom credentials in the following format:

 ```
 username